d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 Y.shape, len(new_state), new_state[0].shape
 ```

-We can see that the output shape is (number steps $\times$ batch size, vocabulary size), while the state shape is unchanged.
+We can see that the output shape is (number steps $\times$ batch size, vocabulary size), while the state shape remains the same, i.e. (batch size, number of hidden units).

 ## Prediction

-The following function predicts the next `num_predicts` characters based on the `prefix` (a string containing several characters).
+We first explain the predicting function so we can regularly check the prediction during training.
+This function predicts the next `num_predicts` characters based on the `prefix` (a string containing several characters).
 For the beginning of the sequence, we only update the hidden state.
 After that we begin generating new characters and emitting them.

 ```{.python .input}
 # Save to the d2l package.